Pakistan Resolution 1940

 Pakistan Resolution presented in Iqbal Park Lahore

-In the preliminary days of the Second World war, Muslim League demanded that no constitution should be enforced unless it got the approval of the Muslim League, that fifty percent of the total representatives of the Central Legislature would be given to Muslim League, and that rights of Muslims in the Muslim minority provinces would be safeguarded.
+In the preliminary days of the Second World War, the Muslim League demanded that no constitution should be enforced unless it got the approval of the Muslim League, that fifty per cent of the total representatives of the Central Legislature would be given to the Muslim League, and that rights of Muslims in the Muslim minority provinces would be safeguarded.
 The Viceroy in his announcement indirectly accepted the demands of the Muslim League in respect of the introduction of a future constitution and the safeguards of Muslims in the Muslim minority provinces.
-In fact, in the prevalent war situation, the British Government did not want to annoy either of the two big political parties i.e Congress and the Muslim League.
-Muslim League was satisfied with the British Government that if its demands were not accepted a noncooperation movement would be launched.
+In fact, in the prevalent war situation, the British Government did not want to annoy either of the two big political parties i.e. Congress and the Muslim League.
+Muslim League was satisfied with the British Government that if demands were not accepted a non-co-operation movement would be launched.
 It demanded that the powers of constitution-making should have resided in the Central Legislature in which congress members formed a majority.
-In this state of affairs, it became imperative for Muslim League to decide about its future program.
-The Quaid-i-Azam tried to bring home to the British Government that if the powers of the constitution-making were conferred on the Hindu Majority.
+In this state of affairs, it became imperative for the Muslim League to decide about its future program.
+The Quaid-i-Azam tried to bring home to the British Government that the powers of constitution-making were conferred on the Hindu Majority.
 They establish a Hindu Rule over the country.
 This would not be acceptable to Muslims and as a result, there would be every danger of an outbreak of civil war on a large scale throughout the country.
-A resolution is adopting the two-nation theory that had already been passed by the Provincial Muslim League.
+A resolution adopting the two-nation theory had already been passed by the Provincial Muslim League.

-On the basis of two nation theory the Prime Minister of Bengal Maulvi A.R.Fazal-ul-Haq moved the following resolution:
+Based on the two-nation theory the Prime Minister of Bengal Maulvi A.R.Fazal-ul-Haq moved the following resolution:

-1. That it is the considered view of this session of the All India Muslim League that no constitutional plan would be workable in this country or acceptable to the Muslims unless it is designed on the following basic principles.
+1. It is the considered view of this session of the All India Muslim League that no constitutional plan would be workable in this country or acceptable to the Muslims unless it is designed on the following basic principles.

-2. That geographical contiguous units are demarcated into regions which should be so constituted will such territorial readjustment as may be necessary.
-That the areas in which the Muslims are numerically in majority as in North Western and Eastern zones of India should be grouped to constitute independent states in which the constituent units shall be autonomous and sovereign.
+2. That geographical contiguous units are demarcated into regions which should be so constituted will such territorial readjustment may be necessary.
+The areas where the Muslims are numerically in the majority as in North Western and Eastern zones of India should be grouped to constitute independent states in which the constituent units shall be autonomous and sovereign.

-Eminent Muslim leaders like Chaudary Khaliq-uz-zaman, Maulana Zafar Ali Khan, Sir Abdullah Haroon, Nawab Ismail Chundrigar, Sayyed Abdul Rauf Saha, Dr. Muhammad Alam, Sayyed Zakir Ali, Begum Maulana Muhammad Ali Jauhar seconded the Lahore Resolution which has also come to be called Pakistan Resolution.
+The all-India Muslim League resolution commonly known as the Pakistan Resolution demanded a separate country for Muslims.
+It is most important in history for the creation of a separate country for Muslims.
+This resolution rejected the United India.
+This gave energy to Muslims for their struggle for freedom.
+Eminent Muslim leaders like Chaudhry Khaliq-uz-zaman, Maulana Zafar Ali Khan, Sir Abdullah Haroon, Nawab Ismail Chundrigar, Sayyed Abdul Rauf Saha, Dr Muhammad Alam, Sayyed Zakir Ali, Begum Maulana Muhammad Ali Jauhar seconded the Lahore Resolution which has also come to be called Pakistan Resolution.

 Pakistan Movement from 1857 to 1947